OWASP/CheatSheetSeries/cheatsheets/XS_Leaks_Cheat_Sheet.md

 ## Introduction

 This article describes examples of attacks and defenses against cross-site leaks vulnerability (XS Leaks).
 Since this vulnerability is based on the core mechanism of modern web browsers, it's also called a browser side-channel attack.
 XS-Leaks attacks seek to exploit the fact of seemingly insignificant information that is exchanged in cross-site communications between sites.
-TThis information infers answers to the previously asked questions about the victim's user account.
+This information infers answers to the previously asked questions about the victim's user account.
 Examples of question:

 - Is the user currently logged in?
 - Is the user ID is 1337?